SamFredrickson/TIme-Tracker/README.md

 During updating you can see these two tips on the screen

-In my case, task is running and  dont have task ended value by default, so i choose "now" to finish task with current system time.
+In my case, the task is running and that's why we don't see default value next to "Task ended:" option.
+Type "now" to finish a task with current system time.

 If you wish you can enter time in proper format (15:00:00) instead of "now" or "-".